-In Latin I, students cover the beginning chapters of Wheelock's Latin.
+In Latin I, students cover the beginning chapters of Wheelock's Latin and Lingua Latina per se Illustrata.
 Focus is placed on learning new Latin vocabulary and on incorporating derivatives of those words into one's own vernacular.
-The course also covers classical mythology.
-This class is for students who are new to Northwest Classical Academy and/or have little or no previous Latin language experience.
+The course also covers classical culture.
+This class is for students who are new to Northwest Classical Academy and have little or no previous Latin language experience.